MitchBradley/cforth/README.md

 # C Forth

-This is Mitch Bradley's C Forth implementation, derived from the version at One Laptop per Child, and improved as follows:
+This is Mitch Bradley's C Forth with Open Firmware, derived from the version at One Laptop per Child, and improved as follows:

-a.
-Host version now has line editing
+* Host version has line editing,
-a.
-Host version catches exceptions
+* Host version catches exceptions,
-a. `key` and `key?` implemented property in host versions for Linux and Windows
+* `key` and `key?` implemented property in host versions for Linux and Windows,
-a.
-Makefile fragments factored better, and use pattern rules extensively
+* Makefile fragments factored better, and use pattern rules extensively,
-a.
-Makefiles in build directories simplified
+* Makefiles in build directories simplified.

 It has been optimized for embedded use in semi-constrained systems such as System On Chip processors.
 To port it to a new system, you will need to add some or all of the following new directories and
 files:

-a.
-CPU-dependent code and compiler definitions in `src/cpu/*`
+* CPU-dependent code and compiler definitions in `src/cpu/*`
-a.
-Platform-dependent code in `src/platform/*`
+* Platform-dependent code in `src/platform/*`
-a.
-Application-specific code in `app/*`
+* Application-specific code in `app/*`
-a.
-Build directories for your versions in `build/*`
+* Build directories for your versions in `build/*`

 There are two build directories that can be used as templates.
 You can copy these templates to a new name as a starting point for your